nickaldwin/Ythread/README.md

 # Introduction

- Ythread A Simple social app is built using the MVC Architecture, we have also implemented "authorization"
+ Ythread a Simple social app is built using the MVC Architecture, we have also implemented "authorization"

 # Objectives